affrae/ghas-report-downloader/README.md

 - [ ] Better docs
 - [ ] Support for GitHub Enterprise Server
 - [ ] Support for GitHub AE
-- [ ] Interactivity to filter, choose and download within one execution of the tool
+- [ ] Interactivity to filter, choose and download multiple reports within one execution of the tool